spinnaker/spinnaker.github.io/guides/tutorials/codelabs/oci-source-to-prod/index.md

 ![](create-app.png)

-### Set up Virtual Cloud Network
+### Set up Virtual Cloud Network (VCN)

-Log into the OCI console and create a Virtual Cloud Network “codelabVCN” with "PLUS RELATED RESOURCES" option.
+Log into the Oracle Cloud Infrastructure console and navigate to the Networking tab.
+Click "Create Virtual Cloud Network" and select the option to CREATE VIRTUAL CLOUD NETWORK PLUS RELATED RESOURCES.
+Choose a name for your VCN, for example “codelabVCN”.

-Take all the defaults for “codelabVCN”, with a couple of additions to the Ingress Rules in the “Default Security List for codelabVCN”.
+Click on your newly created VCN, navigate to the Security Lists tab, and click on your security list.
+We will keep all of the default rules and make a couple of additions.
+Click Edit All Rules in the “Default Security List for codelabVCN”.
+Under Allow Rules for Ingress add the following two rules:

-* the instance to be deployed uses port 8080, add an Ingress Rule to allow TCP traffic for port 8080.
+1. The instance to be deployed uses port 8080.
+Add an Ingress Rule to allow TCP traffic for port 8080
+* Source: 0.0.0.0/0
+* IP Protocol: TCP
+* Source Port Range: All
+* Destination Port Range: 8080

-* the load balancer to be created in this tutorial listens on port 80, add an Ingress Rule to allow TCP traffic for port 80.
+2. The load balancer to be created in this tutorial listens on port 80.
+Add an Ingress Rule to allow TCP traffic for port 80:
+* Source: 0.0.0.0/0
+* IP Protocol: TCP
+* Source Port Range: All
+* Destination Port Range: 80

 The Oracle Cloud Infrastructure Documentation on [Security Lists](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securitylists.htm) has more details.